marcosgabrielsr/shell-math/README.md

 # shell-math
-This is a simple terminal-based math solver designed to evaluate basic algebraic expressions in C. It currently supports reading expressions, removing whitespace, and recognizing addition and subtraction operations.
-Support for multiplication and division is planned for future versions.
+This is a simple terminal mathematical expression solver using C++.
+The goal of this project is to learn more about creating terminal applications and to practice and apply concepts seen in the Compilers I course at the University.
+Its current version allows for lexical analysis of the expression, verifying that the symbols in it follow a defined pattern.
+In future updates, the syntactic analyzer will be implemented.

 # Conteúdo
 - [Instalação](#instalação)